bniladridas/synthara-golden/company/README.md

 ## Overview

 This is the website for Synthara AI, featuring information about our GPT-2 tokenizer with golden ratio analysis.
+The website is built with a focus on accessibility, ensuring that all users, including those with disabilities, can access and use the site effectively.

 ## Features